pgrill/guidelines/django/README.rst

 methods, documenting it, integrate it with the rest of the app, clicking around to make sure everything works and then write tests as an after thought.

-There are a couple of problems with that workflow, the main one is that creating the tests after the functionality will make you adapt your tests to the functionality and not the other way around, so the tests, instead of describing the requirements will describe the already implemented functionality (which can be wrong).
+There are a couple of problems with that workflow, the main one (related to testing) is that creating the tests after the functionality will make you adapt your tests to the functionality and not the other way around, so the tests, instead of describing the requirements will describe the already implemented functionality (which can be wrong).